LizaArora/Asha_AI_Chatbot/README.md

 # Asha_AI_Chatbot
 # 📘 Web Scraper & AI-Powered Q&A API

-A robust FastAPI-based microservice designed to scrape web content, preprocess and store it, and deliver AI-powered answers to user queries.
-This API integrates modern scraping, NLP-based preprocessing, vector search, and GPT-driven natural language response generation.
+A robust FastAPI-based microservice that scrapes web content, preprocesses and stores it in **Neo4j**, and delivers AI-powered answers to user queries.
+This API integrates modern scraping, NLP-based preprocessing, vector search using Neo4j, and GPT-driven natural language response generation.

 ---

 ## 📌 Key Features

 - **🔍 Web Scraping**: Asynchronously scrapes and extracts content and metadata from any valid URL.
-- **🧼 Text Preprocessing**: Cleans raw HTML, segments content, and prepares it for vector storage.
+- **🧼 Text Preprocessing**: Cleans raw HTML, segments content into chunks, and embeds it for semantic search.
+- **🧠 Vector Storage with Neo4j**: Stores vector embeddings in a Neo4j graph database for efficient similarity search.
-- **🔎 Semantic Search**: Embeds user questions and finds the most relevant content using vector similarity search.
+- **🔎 Semantic Search**: Embeds user queries and retrieves the most relevant content chunks using cosine similarity.
-- **🧠 GPT Integration**: Uses LLMs to generate contextually accurate responses based on relevant content chunks.
+- **💬 GPT-Powered Answers**: Generates intelligent, context-aware answers using retrieved data and an LLM.
-- **📊 Modular Architecture**: Cleanly separated logic for scraping, processing, and chatbot services.
+- **🧩 Modular Design**: Clear separation between scraping, processing, embedding, vector search, and response generation.

 ---
 ## ⚙️ Installation